SAP-samples/teched2023-XP262/exercises/ex2/README.md

 ![](images/openapp.jpg)

+You will be then automatically logged in via **Single-Sign-On**, based on the usage of **SAP Cloud Identity Services**.

+---
-You will be then automatically logged in via **Single-Sign-On**, the reason for this seamless integration is that we make use of multiple **suite qualities** to integrate across our application portfolio.
+Background: The reason for this seamless integration is that we make use of multiple **suite qualities** to integrate across our application portfolio.
 In this specific case we are using the **suite quality** **Consistent Security & Identity Management**

 ![](images/suite_quality_overview.jpg)

-From a BTP side we make use here of **SAP Cloud Identity Services**
+---

 Continue to - [Exercise 3 - Excercise 3 ](../ex3/README.md)